tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

 > It (stub_with/2) needs to be inside setup, since setup_all runs in a separate
 > process.

-=> you cannot place this line in _test/test\_helper.exs_ and rest assured that all calls to mock are now stubbed by default. the problem is that all tests are run in separate processes (regardless of `async` option value) while mock is stubbed only in the process in which Mix loads _test/test\_helper.exs_ before executing the tests (for some reason this process always has `#PID<0.91.0>` on my machine).
+=> you can't place this line in _test/test\_helper.exs_ and rest assured that all calls to mock are now stubbed by default. the problem is that all tests are run in separate processes (regardless of `async` option value) while mock is stubbed in current process only - in this case in the process in which Mix loads _test/test\_helper.exs_ before executing tests (for some unknown reason this process always has `#PID<0.91.0>` on my machine).

 style guide
 -----------